Asbestos Pipe Wrap and Duct Wrap Removal

 Disturbed Asbestos Pipe Wrap

-Why was Asbestos Pipe Wrap and Asbestos Duct Wrap used?
+Use of Asbestos Pipe Wrap & Duct Wrap

 Asbestos was used as insulation around pipe wrap and duct wrap.
 Because of its heat resistant properties, it was found very effective as insulation.
-Due to the high heat that duct’s and pipes exert, we needed something that could hold up.
-Through time we have come up with new products to use instead that do not contain asbestos.
+Due to the high heat that ducts and pipes exert, we needed something that could hold up.